-So I haven’t been very good at spelling.
+So I haven’t been very good at spelling, actually I have been a bad speller.
 I actually have depended a great deal on spell check and family or friends to reread my papers.
 I remember getting papers back in school and they would be covered in red marks, at least half of those red marks were for spelling words.

-If I tried to study for the words, wow, that made me more confused then ever.
-I remember my mom trying to get me to learn the word February.
-I would get the “ru” order messed up or forget the “r” all together.
+If I tried to study the words well before the test like at home the night before, that made me more confused then ever.
+I remember my mom trying to get me to learn how to spell the word February.
+I would get the “ru” order messed up or forget the “r” altogether.
 She would say remember the “r” is for your sister and she was born first, and then “u” came along.
 When that still didn’t work she added in “a ‘r’ is for right BUT it isn’t on the right side, it is in the same order as the alphabet, ‘r’ comes first before ‘u’”.
 Well… in theory that seems great, and now that I know how to spell February it seems like something I would remember.
 Yet, I remember, on numerous occasions being at school at my desk trying to remember what my mom told me.
 I wasn’t remembering the ‘r’ and ‘u’ in the order of the alphabet because I then thought of ‘r’ on the right.
 If I tried thinking of my sister, I would end up messing it up with thinking surely she said to think of me first and that is ‘u’.
 Why would I think of my sister first?
 I would second guess each thing, and then with my stress of taking to long on that word it would require me to sing the alphabet in order to figure out which was first.
 I had to sing it out loud, but that would get me in trouble so I would try to whisper it.
 As you can see from my retelling of the story, my inner dialog had me in much confusion and I would end up missing much of what was happening in the classroom.

 My training to become a Davis® dyslexia facilitator is what helped me overcome my greatest problems with spelling.
 When I was “the student” for a dyslexia correction program for a facilitator in training, I started to really see symbols and words for the first time.
 Wow, it was AMAZING, the focusing tools helped me to see my errors in spelling and then the method of writing the word in clay and taking a mental picture of it was profound.
 Before I honestly just didn’t know if something was spelled wrong at least half the time.
 I didn’t see it, sometimes I would have an inkling that it wasn’t right, but most of the time proofreading was a joke to me.
 I wasn’t focused enough to even find all the errors.